Gothic-Modding-Community/gmc/docs/zengin/union/zgamepad/controls.md

 # Gamepad controls
-The zGamePad plugin comes with a default control scheme but it is possible to create your own.
+The zGamePad plugin comes with a default control scheme, but it is possible to create your own.
 The plugin will search for any file with the `.gamepad.overlay` extension placed in `Gothic/System` directory or in any of the loaded `.mod` and `.vdf` archives.

 ## Control file syntax
 Gamepad controls are set using the `.gamepad` configuration file.
 This file encodes the controls for different actions in the game and the hint string in multiple languages.